-Frownland is a film whose synopsis screams, “Avoid at all costs”: a picaresque New York indie about a socially inept, emotionally damaged, stuttering motormouth named Keith Sontag (an insanely ambitious, almost fully-realized performance by first-time movie actor Dore Mann).
-The hero endures a crap job selling coupon books door-to-door, muddles through a dysfunctional not-quite-relationship with a pathologically shy young woman named Laura (Mary Wall), all but stalks a co-worker (David Sandholm) that he wrongly considers a close friend, and fights with his roommate, Charles (Paul Grimstad), a musician-wannabe who mocks Keith’s fractured speech patterns and performs Vangelis-with-a-head-injury soundscapes at top volume.
+Ronald Bronstein’s Frownland is a film whose synopsis screams, “Avoid at all costs.”
+It’s a picaresque New York indie about a socially inept, emotionally damaged, stuttering motormouth named Keith Sontag (an insanely ambitious, almost fully-realized performance by first-time actor Dore Mann).
+The hero endures a crap job selling coupon books door to door, muddles through a dysfunctional not-quite-relationship with a pathologically shy young woman, Laura (Mary Wall), all but stalks a co-worker (David Sandholm) that he wrongly considers a close friend, and fights with his roommate, Charles (Paul Grimstad), a musician-wannabe who mocks Keith’s fractured speech patterns and performs Vangelis-with-a-head-injury soundscapes at top volume.
 In every surface aspect, it’s a textbook New York underground indie (though shot on 16mm film rather than video), enamored with repellent details (Laura is introduced mid-crying jag, blasting a mucus strand from her nose and reflexively snorting it back in) and sporting just-get-it-done technical credits.

 Bronstein, a projectionist by trade, shot Frownland in sequence, and it shows.
 The first few minutes—a meandering encounter between the distraught Laura and the frazzled Keith, who fakes empathy while angling to get laid—are rough going.
-But the movie becomes more assured as it unreels.
-In a therapy scene deep into the movie, Keith stutters and grunts through an anecdote about how he always thought his dad had a lush, full head of hair until his mom revealed it was a toupee by yanking it off.
-The story is the sort of masochistic confession that made Albert Brooks’ early comedies so striking, and the therapist’s follow-ups take a straight razor to psychoanalytic cliche.
+But the film becomes more assured as it unreels.
+In a therapy scene deep into the film, Keith stutters and grunts through an anecdote about how he always thought his dad had a lush, full head of hair until his mom revealed it was a toupee by yanking it off.
+The story is the sort of masochistic confession that made Albert Brooks’s early comedies so striking, and the off-screen therapist’s follow-ups take a straight razor to psychoanalytic cliché.
 (He asks Keith questions for which there are supposedly no wrong answers while steering him toward the only answer he’ll accept.)

-It’s hard to say what’s saddest: the waitstaff application that Charles can’t fake his way through; the subsequent, brief shot of Charles in an arcade, lost in a game of Robotron (!); or the sequence where Charles takes the LSAT to earn a job as a test administrator.
+It’s hard to say what’s saddest: the wait-staff application that Charles can’t fake his way through; the subsequent, brief shot of Charles in an arcade, lost in a game of Robotron (!); or the sequence where Charles takes the LSAT to earn a job as a test administrator.
 Probably the last one.
-Charles tries to bond with the only other person taking the test that day—a curly-haired, agitated, smug fellow who listens patiently to Charles’ complaints about the test’s weird questions, then informs Charles that he had no trouble answering them himself and would like to know why a man who professes to see through the scam of standardized tests would seek a job administering them.
+Charles tries to bond with the only other person taking the test that day: a curly haired, agitated, smug fellow who listens patiently to Charles’s complaints about the test’s weird questions, then informs Charles that he had no trouble answering them himself and would like to know why a man who professes to see through the scam of standardized tests would seek a job administering them.
 Charles is a snot who poses as super-competent, then reveals flaws that make Keith seem comparatively functional.
 (At least Keith has a job and pays bills on time.)
 Yet in this scene, you still feel for him because, shades of Keith, he made a good faith effort to connect with a fellow human being and got used as a verbal punching bag.
 This is the way of the world in Frownland, a film in which power relationships turn on a dime.
 One scene’s bully is another scene’s schmuck.

-Did I mention that the movie is as cuddly as a cactus, as charming as an eel?
+Did I mention that the film is as cuddly as a cactus, as charming as an eel?
 “Look, I’ve tried to listen to you month after month,” Charles excoriates Keith, in a late scene where he really should be kissing Keith’s ass, “and I’ve tried to decipher what you come to me with.
 But these are unmanageable jumblings that you come to me with, I mean, this mangled syntax, and frankly, I don’t have the energy to continue to meet you four-fifths of the way just to try to figure out what you’re attempting to communicate.”
 You may feel the same way about Frownland, but it’s a mangled rant worth hearing.